-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion Momentum Energy Green In our opinion, the GreenPower Annual Audit Report of Momentum's Energy Green product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Momentum did not grant a non-exclusive licence to the Program Manager in relation to the use of intellectual property relating to the advertising or marketing of the GreenPower Product (Criteria 4.3).
-It was unknown whether Momentum's customers used the GreenPower logo in compliance with the GreenPower Logo Usage Guidelines (Criteria 4.5).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Momentum's Energy Green Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Neighbourhood Energy Greenlight In our opinion, the GreenPower Annual Audit Report of Neighbourhood Energy Pty Limited's Greenlight product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
-Neighbourhood Energy did not grant a non-exclusive licence to the Program Manager in relation to the use of intellectual property relating to the advertising or marketing of the GreenPower Product (Criteria 4.3).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Neighbourhood Energy's Greenlight Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Pacific Hydro GreenPower URS verified the audit report of GreenPower Services Pty Ltd. In the professional opinion of URS Pty Ltd, the GreenPower Annual Audit Report for the Pacific Hydro product relating to the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program Pacific Hydro did not purchase GreenPower for its own use for the 2009 Settlement Period.
-It reported that the electricity consumption has not been determined for the 2009 Settlement Period, and therefore purchases were not made.
-Pacific In Perenia's opinion, except for the matters referred to in the Qualification Statement, Pacific Hydro's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion total sales.
+(Criteria 3.6 and 3.9).
+Ecofund Queensland Resource In our opinion, the GreenPower Annual Audit Report of Ecofund for the Settlement Period during 1 January to 31 December 2010 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010.
+Ecofund Queensland did not complete the surrender of all RECs by 31 March 2010 (Criteria 3.7) In Perenia's opinion, except for the matters referred to in the Qualification Statement, Ecofund Queensland's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Endeavour Energy IN Green Business Green Hampton Wind In our opinion, the GreenPower Annual Audit Report for the Endeavour Energy,(INgreen, Business Green and Hampton Wind) product relating to the Settlement Period 1 January to 31 December 2010 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010) with minor exceptions relating to compliance with the GreenPower Provider Marketing Guidelines 2008/2009.
+Endeavour Energy stated that they are not able to provide new and existing GreenPower customers with: • The Generator names and types for each GreenPower product • The historical percentage of energy by types for each GreenPower product • The typical energy price range for each generation type (Criteria 4.4) In Perenia's opinion, except for the matters referred to in the Qualification Statement, Endeavour Energy's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Horizon Power GreenSelect In our opinion, the GreenPower Annual Audit Report of Horizon Power for the Settlement Period 1 January 2010 to 31 December 2010 is fairly presented, and in accordance with the Horizon Power stated that they did not grant the Program Manager permissions to use intellectual property related to the advertising and In Perenia's opinion, except for the matters referred to in the Qualification Statement, Horizon's GreenPower Product is compliant with Sections 3 and 4 of the